 DevSecOps engineers face several challenges, including

-• Balancing security against development pace while ensuring compliance with the standard and regulation.
+- Balancing security against development pace while ensuring compliance with the standards and regulations.

 What is the difference between a DevOps engineer and a DevSecOps engineer?